 What is the Victorian Biodiversity Atlas?

-The VBA species observations are a foundation dataset that feeds into some of the many biodiversity tools and used in DELWP’s everyday decision making showing where wildlife is now and how this has changed over time.
-This informs our monitoring, investment and planned burning activities as well as land use planning so we can best utilise our resources to actively care for and protect Victorian Biodiversity.
+The VBA species observations are a foundation dataset that feeds into some of the many biodiversity tools used in DELWP’s everyday decision making - showing where wildlife is now and how this has changed over time.
+This makes it a core input to the majority of the governments processes and programs that impact native species.

 The VBA includes a dynamic list of all species found in Victoria and provides information including conservation status.
 Currently there are more than seven million records of species distribution and abundance collated from many different data providers.